acamacho88/Udacity-FullStack_Project5/README.md

 ## Configurations

-I also made sure to disable the root user, and enable sudo by adding the student and grader users to the sudoers.d directory.
+I also made sure to disable the root user, and enable sudo by adding the student and grader users to the sudoers.d directory (both of whose passwords are just their names).

 I blocked all incoming requests via the firewall except SSH, HTTP, and NTP, and changed the SSH port from its default of 22 to 2200